8ta4/see/DONTREADME.md

 That's why the tool returns the `document.title` and `document.body.innerText` as a single block of text.
 This saves tokens for a large language model.

+> Does `see` exit with an error on a 404?

+No. If your browser hits a 404, it shows that error page. `see` just grabs the text from that page.
+It's on your script to look at the output and decide what to do.

 > Does an anti-bot challenge page cause `see` to exit with an error?

 No. `see` just sees what's there, and gives you its text.
 It's your script's job to check that output and decide what to do.